openmpf/openmpf.github.io/docs/docs/Development-Environment-Guide.md

 ## Node Configuration and Status

-This page provides a list of all of the services that are configured to run on the OpenMPF cluster, and enables an admin user to start, stop, or restart them on an individual basis.
-Only an admin user can perform these actions.
+This page provides a list of all of the services that are configured to run on the OpenMPF cluster:

+![Node and Process Status Page](img/mpf-adm-node.png "Node and Process Status Page")

+Each node shows information about the current status of each service, if it is unlaunchable due to an underlying error, and how many services are running for each node.
+If a service is unlaunchable, it will be indicated using a red status icon (not shown).
+Note that services are grouped by component type.
+Click the chevron ">" to expand a service group to view the individual services.

+An admin user can start, stop, or restart them on an individual basis.
 If a non-admin user views this page, the "Action(s)" column is not displayed.
 This page also enables an admin user to edit the configuration for all nodes in the OpenMPF cluster.
 A non-admin user can only view the existing configuration.

-![Node and Process Status Page](img/mpf-adm-node.png "Node and Process Status Page")

 An admin user can add a node by using the "Add Node" button and selecting a node in the OpenMPF cluster from the drop-down list.
 You an also select to add all services at this time.
 A node and all if its configured services can be removed by clicking the trash can to the right of the node's hostname.

 An admin user can add services individually by selecting the node edit button at the bottom of the node.
 The number of service instances can be increased or decreased by using the drop-down.
 Click the "Submit" button to save the changes.

-Any node or service changes take effect immediately, no saving is required, except for adding services.

 When making changes, please be aware of the following: